Life at PTC

 The group meets monthly at friendly informal gatherings, where they study Scripture together, enjoy fellowship, and listen to guest speakers on relevant topics.

-For more information, please email the current group leader, Sue Hastie.
+For more information, please email the current group leader, Jess Thomas.

 Accommodation